Please enable JavaScript to view the comments powered by Disqus.

 What is a computer?

-At the most basic level, a computer is something that is able to do computations.
-That implies a key set of hardwares that enables computation: a processor and a random-access memory.
+At its most basic level, a computer is an electronic device capable of performing computations.
+That implies a set of hardware that enables computation: a processor and a random-access memory.

 A PC has more than that.
 It has:

 A lot of things are computers.
-Sometimes, even components we would normally not think of as a computer (well, at least not me) — a network interface card.
+Sometimes, even components we would typically not think of as a computer (well, at least not me) — a network interface card.
 A NIC has its own processor and RAM.
-It's a special-purpose computer meant to be used to connect to a network of computers.
+It's a special-purpose computer designed to connect to a network of computers.
 It sends & inspects packets.
-If it receives a packet that is not meant for its host, it discard the packet.
+If it receives a packet that is not meant for its host, it discards the packet.
 It doesn't interrupt its host.
-Imagine if it can't compute and the host have to attend to every single packet.
+Imagine if it can't compute, and the host has to attend to every single packet.
 That would slow down the host.

 What else is a computer?

-Computers that have network interfaces are especially useful, because we can talk to them remotely and get them to do or to say things.
+Computers with network interfaces are especially useful, as we can communicate with them remotely and instruct them to perform or display specific actions.